christhepanda28/nay/README.md

 ```

 When a package is found, you can:
-- Install it permanently (adds to `configuration.nix` and rebuilds)
+- Install it permanently (adds to your configuration file and rebuilds)
 - Try it in a temporary shell

 ## Dependencies